TrackPolitics logoTrackPolitics

 AI-generated

 Laura Trott is the Conservative MP for Sevenoaks, first elected in 2019.
-She has held senior government and shadow roles, including Chief Secretary to the Treasury in 2023–2024 and, since November 2024, Shadow Secretary of State for Education.
-Her background also includes service on the Health and Social Care Committee and work in the Department for Work and Pensions.
+She has held senior government roles, including Chief Secretary to the Treasury, and, since November 2024, serves as Shadow Secretary of State for Education, leading education policy from the opposition benches.

 Voting Patterns